Reid-T-W/ReConnect/README.md

 1. Upload the picture of the person you want to search and click on search.
 2. The search results are sorted based on similarity to the person being serached.
 3. Click on the closest match (first result) in order to see the details of the person and retrieve contact info.

+##Contributing
+This project is open for contributions, feel free to send pull requests, it will really help if you are very clear and specific on what features you added or improved.

+##Related Projects
+Currently their are not related projects

+##Licensing